What the CLTV:CAC Ratio Reveals

 CLTV:CAC = (Customer Lifetime Gross Profit) ÷ (Average CAC per customer)

-Customer Acquisition Cost (CAC) refers to the total amount spent to acquire a customer, including sales compensation, marketing expenses, and demand generation costs.
+Customer Acquisition Cost (CAC) is the total amount spent to acquire a customer, including sales compensation, marketing expenses, and demand-generation costs.

 The ratio between them reveals whether your customer acquisition engine creates value or destroys it.

-A ratio of 3:1 means you generate three dollars of gross profit for every dollar spent on acquisition.
+A ratio of 3:1 means a company generates $3 in gross profit for every $1 spent on acquisition.
 That signals efficient, profitable growth.

-A ratio of 1:1 or less means you are losing money on every new customer.
-That signals a fundamental problem in either your acquisition costs, pricing, retention, or all three.
+A ratio of 1:1 or less means a company is losing money on every new customer.
+That signals a fundamental problem in either acquisition costs, pricing, retention, or all three.

 Understanding the ratio requires calculating its two components.